 At what age should I bring my child to the pediatric dentist for the first time?
 We are asked this a lot, and the answer is “1 year or 6 months after they get their first tooth.”
 Why so early?
 Two reasons:

-1. Prevention and parent education—from age 6 months to 2 years, your child is in what is called “the window of infectivity” during which they are developing all the bacteria they will have in their mouth for the rest of their lives!
+1. Prevention and parent education—From age 6 months to 2 years, your child is in what is called “the window of infectivity,” during which they are developing all the bacteria they will have in their mouths for the rest of their lives!
 Therefore, we want to help you foster good habits at the earliest age to prevent problems in the future.

-Now, you are not a “bad parent” if your child is older than this and has not yet been to the pediatric dentist, but we encourage you to make their first appointment soon.
-Stop by for a complimentary happy visit to introduce yourself and your child to our office!
+You are not a “bad parent” if your child is older than this and has not yet been to the pediatric dentist, but we encourage you to make their first appointment soon.
+Please stop by for a complimentary happy visit to introduce yourself and your child to our office!

 We are committed to doing everything possible to make your child’s visit to the pediatric dentist a great experience.
 To help us create a comfortable environment and prepare for their visit, we have several resources and recommendations.